HulyaMartli/SL-1-TicketingWebsite/README.md

 # Ticketing Website

-This page was created using HTML5, CSS3 and JavaScript in the scope of [sololearn](https://www.sololearn.com/) Web Development Fundamentals.
+This page was created using HTML5, CSS3 and JavaScript in the scope of [sololearn](https://www.sololearn.com/) Web Development Fundamentals course.

 ## Preview